Brand development that increases sales velocity, guaranteed.

 2. Icebergs Are Bigger Below

 Most of the hard work your designer puts into your package design happens behind the scenes; all you see is the first concept poking its nose out of the water.
 You probably have no idea how much foundation has to be laid before the designing even takes place.
-That’s okay, though; we’re here to give you the Cliff’s Notes version.
+That’s okay, though; we’re here to give you the pillars of pack design that increases purchase intent.

 Research: Every design begins not with putting pen to paper (or fingers to keyboard, as the case may be) as you might expect.
 Instead, the design process starts with research.
 Researching the industry as a whole, researching both your company and your major competitors, and also researching your target market.
 Hours of research.